71f681c20d/sui-payroll/docs/poc_usecase.md

     - The loop repeats on the next `Employee` in the `Business` object's employee list
 - All transactions in this loop are encapsulated in an atomic programmable transaction block
 - An event is emitted indicating the PTB was successful or not

+Entry points:
+- update employee data:
+- update business data:
+-

+## Things to Add to this solution
+- This proof-of-concept is incomplete.
+It isn't usable for a commercial business application because it's missing some things
+    - Witnesses;
+    - Transfer policies
+    - Bridging
+    - Entitlement checking, transaction authorization
+    - Front-end UX
+- These things are required to make the solution business-ready as an MVP

+Additionally, there are other opportunities for improvement
+    - Pay other types of expenses, such as employer-provided insurance and benefits
+    - Payment and treasury percentages; draw certain percentages from different treasuries and receive payments to multiple wallets in different percentages
+    - Pay for b2b vendor services
+    - Fiat on/off-ramps; perhaps Rune debit card integration
+    - Market-based payment pricing; Price payments in bitcoin, stablecoins, or whatever crypto; use a pricing oracle like Pyth
+    - Privacy-preserving services to protect employees and other sensitive information

+Notes about additional features
+- If a business can run all of its internal operations with public pseudonymous on-chain data, then it allows for a full public audit trail
+- If a business can manage payments and operations between vendors, employees, shareholders, and customers, then the entire business can run completely on-chain.
+All of this logic can be implemented and integrated with the existing payroll app
 -